Covering number on inhomogeneous graph-directed self-similar sets: Strongly connected inhomogeneous graph-directed self-similar sets

 We work in the setting of Mauldin-Williams graphs introduced in \S\ref{sec:GDIFS}.
 With a slight abuse of notation, we define

 for all Mauldin-Williams graphs $G$.
 The abuse is justified as we will soon see that the above definition agrees with \eqref{support set}.

 To prove Theorem \ref{thm:GIFS-renewal-result}, the task is to verify that we are in the setting of the vector-valued renewal theorem explained in \S\ref{sec:vector-renewal} and then apply Theorem \ref{LWC}.
 We remark that if $G$ were a strongly connected Mauldin-Williams graph, then in the case $G_M=\R$, we could have also applied \cite[Theorem 4]{Lalley89}.
 We use the vector-valued renewal theorem to extend the result to strongly connected inhomogeneous graphs.
 We also remark that \cite[Theorem 4]{Lalley89} does not cover the case $G_M=\langle \{\tau\} \rangle$.
+The role of Lemma \ref{lem:Liestimate} is to ensure the inhomogeneous term $L^*$ in the renewal equation is directly Riemann integrable under the condensation condition \eqref{eq:condensation-finite}; Lemma \ref{estimatelemma} bounds the covering number near the boundary of the open sets so that Lemma \ref{lem:Liestimate} applies.
+We then deduce Theorem \ref{thm:GIFS-renewal-result} by applying Theorem \ref{LWC}.

 We begin by examining the behavior of the covering function.
 Fix $i\in V=\{1, \ldots, N\}$ and define $L^* = (L_1^*,\ldots,L_N^*) \colon \R \to \R^N$ by setting

 for all $t \in \R$.
 By \eqref{invariantlist}, we see that